watercable76/Personal-Portfolio/readme.md

 <p>&nbsp;</p>

+## Popular Git Commands

+* git commit -m "message"
+  - Commits and added a message to your files getting committed
+* git add (filename) || . (everything)
+  - Stages your file or files to be ready to commit
+* git push
+  - Push changes to branch

 To access your folder structure like the one listed above, type *__tree__* in your terminal.
 This will print
 the folder structure to your terminal where you can copy it and use it in the future.